DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-29 Meeting Notes.md

 #### Beginning Area

 ##### Iterate again on the design of the beginning area
+The beginning area
+- is the very first area of the game players see
+- is gonna be the area where players see when they restart a run

+So, the visual design and functionality of the room is very important and should be refined further.

 ##### Beginning Questions
 When the player starts the game, they get 3 questions: